harpoonwithaz/cmpt_ml_final_project/README.md

 # CMPT 120 Machine Learning Final Project

 Our task is to create 4 different machine learning models using the Scikit-Learn package in python.
-This project was made using visual studio code.
+This project was built using visual studio code.
 To test this project in the way it was intended, run each file using VSCODE's builtin terminal.

 **Python Version:**
-3.13.3
+`3.13.3`
-**Scikit Learn version:**
+**Scikit Learn Version:**
-1.7.2
+`1.7.2`

 ## Installation